GalaxyShard/zigup/README.md

 # Dependencies

 On linux and macos, zigup depends on `tar` to extract the compiler archive files (this may change in the future).

+# License

+Copyright (c) Zigup contributers

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.